A cross-chain bridge is a type of decentralized application that facilitates the transfer of assets from one blockchain to another.

 It is anticipated that CCIP will underpin a wide variety of cross-chain services, including a Programmable Token Bridge, which will empower users to move tokens across any blockchain network in a highly secure, scalable, and cost-efficient manner.
 The Programmable Token Bridge is designed to provide a compute-enabled service for developers to securely transfer tokens across blockchain networks and initiate programmatic actions on the destination chain involving the use of those bridged tokens.

 A universal interface that provides the ability to transfer tokens to any Chainlink-integrated blockchain network across EVM and non-EVM chains not only unlocks idle liquidity between distinct blockchain networks but can also help improve the security standards of cross-chain messaging.
-Security is improved through an Anti-Fraud Network, an independent network that monitors for malicious activity; decentralized oracle computation from a wide range of high-quality node operators with verifiable on-chain performance histories; and the Off-Chain Reporting (OCR 2.0) protocol, a more generalized implementation of OCR 1.0 which has already facilitated trillions of dollars in total value enabled (TVE).
+Security is improved through a Risk Management Network, an independent network that monitors for malicious activity; decentralized oracle computation from a wide range of high-quality node operators with verifiable on-chain performance histories; and the Off-Chain Reporting (OCR 2.0) protocol, a more generalized implementation of OCR 1.0 which has already facilitated trillions of dollars in total value enabled (TVE).

 To learn more about CCIP is being built to enable a more robust cross-chain ecosystem, read this blog: Introducing the Cross-Chain Interoperability Protocol (CCIP).